Group

 Valerio Matrone (2018) : Visualization and analysis of different regimes in the flow over a porous electrolytic cell, cum laude, with Hadi Rajaei, Jerry Westerweel, Giovanni Paolo Romano (University Sapienza Rome)

-Xiucheng (Roy) Huang: COMSOL modeling of gas-diffusion electrodes for CO2 reduction, co-supervised by Johan Padding (internship from university of Twente, with Bastian Mei)
+Xiucheng (Roy) Huang: COMSOL modeling of gas-diffusion electrodes for CO2 reduction, with Johan Padding (internship from university of Twente, with Bastian Mei)

-Nitish Gadgill (2018) : Modeling a Flow-Cell for Electrochemical Reduction of Carbon Dioxide to Formate, cum laude, co-supervised by Anca Anastasopol, TNO
+Nitish Gadgill (2018) : Modeling a Flow-Cell for Electrochemical Reduction of Carbon Dioxide to Formate, cum laude, with Anca Anastasopol, TNO

-Wouter Maks (BSc thesis): 1D Simulation of Hydrogen Electrolysis using Porous Electrodes, co-supervised with Mahinder Ramdin
+Wouter Maks (BSc thesis): 1D Simulation of Hydrogen Electrolysis using Porous Electrodes, with Mahinder Ramdin

 Former group members